Microbat

 Are Microbats Dangerous?

 Many people are afraid of bats because there are many disturbing stories about them: They are said to be relatives of the devil, wrap themselves up in women’s hair and suck the blood of sleeping humans.
-The microbat has a bad reputation, although the trademark of one rather famous super hero is a bat costume ...
+The microbat has a bad reputation, although the trademark of one rather famous superhero is a bat costume ...
 Batman!
-At least for the Chinese the bat is a lucky charm and the Maya worshipped the bat as a god.
+At least for the Chinese the bat is a lucky charm and the Maya worshiped the bat as a god.

 But: Microbats can bite and transmit rabies.
 That's why you should never touch them.